Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 shell fire but was not injured.

-As I write by candle light in my
+As I write by Candle light in my

-dugout or cave, the bullets are
+'dugout' or cave, the bullets are

-whizzing over my head thru' the
+whizzing over my head thro' the

 air by the thousands.
 The Turks